-By Po eriod Less than Total 1 year 1 to 3 years 3 to 5 years Iore than 5 years (in millions) Property leases, net of sublease income (1) \$ 250 \$ 22 \$ 45 \$ 44 \$ 139 Expected interest payments on 2015 Credit Facility (2) 15 3 7 5 Total (3) \$ 265 \$ 25 \$ 52 \$ 49 \$ 139
+By Period 1 Cotal s than year 3 years 3 to : 5 years re than years Property leases, net of sublease income (1) \$ 250 \$ 22 \$ 45 \$ 44 \$ 139 Expected interest payments on 2015 Credit Facility (2) 15 3 7 5 Total (3) \$ 265 \$ 25 \$ 52 \$ 49 \$ 139

-- (1) Estimated future minimum rental payments under operating leases with non-cancelable lease terms, including our corporate headquarters lease in Needham.
-MA. - (2) The amounts included as expected interest payments on the 2015 Credit Facility in this table are based on the current effective interest rate and outstanding borrowings as of December 31, 2015, but, could change significantly in the future.
+- (1) Estimated future minimum rental payments under operating leases with non-cancelable lease terms, including our corporate headquarters lease in Needham, MA. - (2) The amounts included as expected interest payments on the 2015 Credit Facility in this table are based on the current effective interest rate and outstanding borrowings as of December 31, 2015, but, could change significantly in the future.
 Amounts assume that our existing debt is repaid at expiration date and do not assume additional borrowings or refinancings of existing debt.
 Refer to "Note 8- Debt" for additional information on our 2015 Credit Facility. - (3) Excluded from the table was \$87 million of unrecognized tax benefits, including accrued interest, that we have recorded in other long-term liabilities on our consolidated balance sheet for which we cannot make a reasonably reliable estimate of the amount and period of payment.
 We do not anticipate any material changes in the next year.